 Inclusivity for Larger Families

-The updates further boost the reputation of the Saint Kitts & Nevis CBI program as a family-friendly solution welcoming nuclear families and, better still, multigenerational families.
-To HNW clients wishing to grant citizenship privileges to all their dependents, this degree of flexibility in Saint Kitts CBI Dependents presents an added bonus.
+The updates further enhance the reputation of the Saint Kitts & Nevis CBI program as a family-friendly solution, welcoming both nuclear and, even better, multigenerational families.
+For high-net-worth clients, the flexibility in Saint Kitts CBI dependents offers an added advantage, allowing citizenship privileges for all their dependents.

 Competitive Landscape in the Caribbean and Saint Kitts CBI Dependents